danhermes/cognitive-hackathon/Teacher Guide/Week 1/Cognitive-Teacher-Week1-Day4.md

 ## Day 4

 ## Overview
 Artificial Intelligence (AI) is now a commonly used term.
-This class will explore AI in the context of cognitive computing.
+This class will explore AI in the context of cognitive computing and examine real-world examples of AI.
 The student project for this course will be introduced.

 ## Objectives
 Today there are a few goals: